 In recent years, more and more attention has been paid to quantum cryptography, which is developed to transmit classical and quantum information in a more efficient and safer manner.

 As an important branch of quantum cryptography, quantum key distribution (QKD) [1][2][3] provides an absolutely secure communication method for two spatially separated communication users, whose security is guaranteed by the physical principles.
 Explicitly, both sides of communication are able to exchange secure information with the aid of sharing cryptography key in advance.
-BB84 is the first quantum key distribution protocol proposed by Bennett and Brassard in 1984, which encoded binary information by using four polarization states of single photon.
+BB84 is the first quantum key distribution protocol proposed by Bennett and Brassard in 1984, which encoded binary information by using four polarization states of single photon [] .
 Since then, although a large number of different QKD schemes have emerged, there have been still many constraints in the physical implementation of these schemes, such as the difficulty of photon detection, channel noise, etc. For the sake of addressing the problem that the realistic difficulty of photon detection limits the distance and speed of QKD, a practical approach is to construct quantum key distribution network, which is able to communicate between two no-adjacent users over long distances via intermediate forwarding nodes[ ].
 Since then, besides QKD schemes, many other importation applications on quantum cryptography have been proposed, such as quantum secret sharing (QSS) [4-5], quantum teleportation [6-9], quantum secure direct communication (QSDC) [10-15] and so on.

 As another important application in the field of quantum cryptography, quantum secure direct communication (QSDC) aims to allow two remote parties of communication can exchange secret information with each other directly without generating the private key to encrypt the secret information in advance.
 The biggest difference between quantum secure direct communication (QSDC) and QKD is whether or not the information is encrypted with a shared key before sending it.
 Since Beige et al. and long [ ]firstly presented the quantum secure direct communication scheme based on single-photon technology in 2002 [16][17], it has developed rapidly and evolved into an important branch of quantum information.